CERSI Scholars - Advancing Science to Improve Public Health

 CERSI Scholars is a collaborative effort between the Georgetown CERSI, Georgetown University Medical Center (GUMC), and MedStar Health Research Institute (MHRI).
 The program engages individuals who are deeply committed to public health and actively pursuing research, education, or training in regulatory science.

 CERSI Scholars will raise awareness among their peers and throughout their careers about regulatory science and how its application can improve innovation in medical product development.
 This program will elevate training and mentorship opportunities for rising leaders in regulatory science.

-CERSI Scholars will receive structured mentoring from Georgetown and MedStar faculty whose work involves regulatory science as well as FDA staff and scientists.
+- CERSI Scholars will have access to structured mentoring from Georgetown and MedStar faculty whose work involves regulatory science as well as FDA staff and scientists.

 2016-2017 CERSI SCHOLARS

 G. Elliott Cook, MS Graduate, Regulatory Science Progream, GUMC / Chief Pharmacist, Provider Resources, Inc.